 -Program Your Battery Temp (Should be done at least monthly if temps change, or use model with temp sensor)

-I first want to discuss the battery and how it changes with age, temp or other external factors as related to how an Ah or Coulomb counter attempts to track battery SOC.
+This section deals with the battery and how it changes with age, temp or other external factors as related to how an Ah or Coulomb counter attempts to track battery SoC.

 #1 Battery Capacity:

 The amp hour capacity of all deep cycle lead acid batteries is an ever moving target and the only way to track this moving target is for you to properly program it.
-The battery monitor cannot, and does not, track changes in capacity, changes in charge efficiency or changes or Peukert’s changes.
-It is the job of the owner to track these changes and update the programming of the monitor so that it has a more accurate data set to calculate from.
+The typical Coulomb counting battery monitor cannot, and does not, track changes in capacity, changes in charge efficiency (though some can) or changes to Peukert.
+It is the job of the owner to track these changes and update the programming of the monitor so that it has a more accurate data-set to calculate from.

-Batteries never stay in one spot for very long and from day one they begin changing.
-How fast the capacity slides or degrades is partially up to the banks owner and partially due to cycles, temperature and a host of other factors that all converge to eat away at your batteries actual Ah capacity compared to its rated Ah capacity.
-Different battery technologies will also yield differing slide rates into the abyss.
+Unfortunately deep cycle batteries never stay in one spot for very long and from day one they begin changing.
+How fast the capacity degrades is partially up to the banks owner and partially due to cycles, temperature and a host of other factors that all converge to eat away at your batteries actual Ah capacity compared to its rated Ah capacity.
+Different battery technologies will also yield differing slide-rates into the abyss.
 Certain battery technologies will also cycle-up to capacity faster than others?
 Cycle-up to capacity?
 Yes, cycle-up.

 Incorrect assumption #1:

-“My batteries are 100Ah’s because the sticker says so.”
+“My batteries are 100Ah, because the sticker says so.”

 Rule #1 for Ah counter accuracy; never assume your capacity.
-Typical flooded lead acid batteries won’t deliver the full 20 hour capacity right out of the box as many often assume they do.
-Batteries, especially deep cycle thick-plate flooded batteries, take as many as 50-150+ cycles to attain their rated capacity.
+Typical flooded lead acid batteries won’t deliver the full 20 hour capacity right out of the box, as many often assume they do.
+Batteries, especially deep cycle thick-plate flooded batteries, take as many as 50+ deep-cycles to attain their rated capacity.
 The problem is that many boat owners have already worn them out or ruined them before they’ve actually had a chance to cycle-up to full rated capacity.
 In other words many owners never even attain the full rating of the battery due to abuses.